sonmaximum/conways-game-of-life/README.md

 # Max's Conway's Game of Life

 This repository contains my attempt to generate a simulation of Conway's Game of Life using Ruby.

-Below is a description of Conway's Game of Life, provided by General Assembly.
+(See below for a description of Conway's Game of Life, provided by General Assembly.)

+The logic is found in file `lib\conway.rb`.
+This file can be executed as-is to run a pre-defined demonstration in the terminal consisting of a 40x40 grid with one glider and one three-period pulsar.
+The glider will proceed across the board until it reachees the edge, while the pulsar will repeat indefinitely.

+Alternatively, the data from the file can be loaded into a Ruby interpreter, and a new gameboard can be instantiated with an x and y board size (`Gameboard.new(x, y)`).
+Then this `make_alive` method of this gameboard can be given an X and Y coordinate for each initial living cell.
+Finally, the gameboard's `start_game` method is used to run the simulation.
+See the demo code at the bottom of `lib\conway.rb` for the example.

 ## Conway's Game of Life